 Mt Etna National Park, 2 days at the biggest active volcano in Europe

 Back to Sicily!
 Let me tell you this: all the time spent here it’s worth it.
 This National Park is typically a few hours day trip.
 But I would recommend spending at least 1 full day or even 2 exploring this area.
 There are many small villages on the slopes of the Volcano, and they have a very traditional, authentic vibe.
 You don’t need to book a tour, just head to the main entrance and find the main counter –where they sell the funicular tickets–.
 There you will find out the conditions to go up.
-As this is an active volcano sometimes the conditions change fast!
-Visiting this area was one of the best experiences during our trip!
+As this is an active volcano sometimes the conditions change fast so do your research before hiking Mount Etna!

 My piece of paradise: San Vito lo Capo